Pearl River County residents being protected from COVID - Picayune Item

 “The vaccines are coming as fast as they can, but it’s still taking a lot of time to get everyone vaccinated and we’re happy to see so much interest, that a lot of people in the community want the vaccine,” said Hayes.
 “At this point, we’re just at the mercy of the health department, so hopefully we’ll get more doses and be able to vaccinate more people soon, so just be patient is my message.”

-So far, healthcare workers, long term care facility residents and staff and residents age 75 and older can receive the vaccine in Mississippi.
+As of Monday, healthcare workers, long term care facility residents and staff and residents age 75 and older could receive the vaccine in Mississippi.
+By Tuesday afternoon, that was expanded to include those 65 and older and those with certain chronic health conditions.
 The Mississippi State Department of Health will determine when vaccinations will be expanded to more groups of people based on vaccine supply, according to the MSDH website.

 On Monday afternoon it was Arlene Ferrell’s turn to get vaccinated.